Liam-Ryan/C-Static-Library-Starter/README.md

 1. If you wish you can break a test to make sure all is working as it should - go to library.c and change the output string in hello().
 Re-run make and run the new testexec binary and you should see a failure

+**Want a shared library instead of static?**

+No problem, just change the option in library/CMakeLists.txt to ON before building per the instructions above and you'll have a shiny new .so library in no time!

 **Memory Leaks and debugging**

 To run valgrind properly or to debug your unit tests you need to uncomment `srunner_set_fork_status(sr, CK_NOFORK);`